Baker68/javascript-safe-contact/README.md

 # javascript-safe-contact
-A simple way to hide mailto and tel from bots
+A simple way to 'hide' mailto and tel from bots

 Usage example :